-Grades:11-12Prerequisites:Intro to AgCredit:0.50 credit of Applied Arts
+Grades: 11-12 Prerequisites: Intro to Ag

 This class is repeatable.
 This is an advanced agriculture class for juniors and seniors.
 Topics include agriculture issues, Ag. business, speaking and plant science.
 Ag communications, parliamentary procedure, and Ag. leadership.
 Students will be planning events, serving on committees and working in teams.
 This is a very independent class.